1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Data Collection: Ground Truth from the Backyard Sky**

-<p style="text-align: justify;"> The training data used in this study was captured using consumer-grade smart telescopes—specifically the _Stellina_ and _Vespera_—in real-world conditions across Luxembourg, France, and Belgium.
+<p style="text-align: justify;"> The training data used in this study was captured using consumer-grade smart telescopes—specifically the Stellina and Vespera in real-world conditions across Luxembourg, France and Belgium.
 Over 50,000 raw FITS images and nearly 5,000 post-processed JPEG images were gathered during these sessions, often under light-polluted skies and variable weather.
 This dataset, featuring more than 250 different targets visible from the Northern Hemisphere.</p>

 | **Dataset**            | **Content**                                         | **Used For**                                                 |
 |------------------------|-----------------------------------------------------|---------------------------------------------------------------|